Bloc/portfolio-iro/_portfolio/weather_react.md

 Weather information was fetched using open and available APIs from weather organizations.
 Using the geo coordinates from the browser, was able to surface relevant weather data for the area.

+As an additional feature, the ability to switch from Celcius to Fahrenheit depending on the user's preference.
+Default temperature is Celcius.

 The application can be accessed here: https://www.xavierjortiz.com/weather/